The 12 Best Angular Books of 2021 (In-Depth Review)

 Looking for an Angular book?

-Here's a juicy list with in-depth reviews and links.
+Here's a juicy list of the best Angular books.
+In-depth reviews and links included.

 Fortunately there are oodles of options to choose from and stacks of Angular books for beginners, for intermediates and experts.

-The best part is that there are some henkity-cool choices - Angular books written by top-notch consultants, ex-Googlers, etc...
+The best part is that there are some cool choices - Angular books written by top-notch consultants, ex-Googlers, etc...

-Not to mention that some of the books out there even have reviews from the folks on the Angular team.
+Not to mention that some Angular books out there even have reviews from the folks on the Angular team.

-But sorting through all the options to find the perfect one for YOU can be overwhelming.
+But with so many Angular books to choose from that means that sorting through all the options to find the perfect one for YOU can be overwhelming.

 - Angular 2 + Notes for Professionals